As 2020 continues to unfold, the US and Indian governments seem to tighten their grip over Chinese social platforms, namely TikTok and WeChat.

 Tencent was ranked 11th, scoring 0 on a 100-point scale.

 According to Amnesty International: "Not only did it (Tencent) fail to adequately meet any of the criteria, but it was the only company which has not stated publicly that it will not grant government requests to access encrypted messages by building a "backdoor.""

 What this means is that WeChat is seemingly constantly monitored by the Chinese government since all the pictures, messages, and blog posts that contain sensitive content get instantly removed from the platform, with messages usually being not delivered at all.

 It’s also proven that Wechat is exposed to third-party circumvention due to its known security holes like, for example, the lack of end-to-end encryption.

 Some researchers also suggest that the app might be spyware in disguise.

-The fact that Australian soldiers have recently been prohibited from using WeChat on their military network can only reinforce the idea that WeChat isn’t really safe to use.
+The fact that Australian soldiers have recently been prohibited from using WeChat on their military network can only reinforce the idea that WeChat has lots of security issues and isn’t really safe to use.

 How To Use WeChat Messaging App Safely